-Although advanced front-end tools like Portainer are not compatible with Podman out of the box, impressive options such as Watchtower exist.
-I hope in the future there will be some solid alternatives or they will officially provide support for Podman.
+Although advanced front-end tools like Portainer are not perfectly compatible with Podman out of the box (yet you can give it a try), impressive options such as Watchtower exist.
+I hope in the future there will be some solid alternatives or that they will officially provide support for Podman.

 The following are some questions that might tingle in your head; let’s encounter each one of them one by one.